RIFA and Other Fire Ants

 What this all adds up to is a beautifully complex network of interactions that illustrates the almost unbelievable relationships between species going on all around us all the time.

-A Fire Ant's Worst Nightmare - "Alien" in Real Life
+A Fire Ant's Worst Nightmare - an "Alien" Movie in Real Life

 Nearly all insects are susceptible to attacks from parasites.
 Parasites are insects that lay eggs on the body of other insects, the "host."
 The young hatch out and feed on the internal organs and fat stores of the living host insect.
 The host lives with the parasite inside, until at some moment when the parasite exits and flies away.
 Then the host is either dead or well on the way.